KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/10-prophet-seer.md

 **Core Glyphic Sequence:**
 `📡 → ⚚ → 📯 → ⚠ → ⌖`
-*(A Resonance Scan identifies Structural Misalignment, leading to a Clarion Call and a Field Warning, orienting the system toward Return.)*
+*(A Resonance Scan identifies Structural Misalignment, issuing a Clarion Call and Field Warning that activate the Return Compass toward lawful reorientation.)*

 ---